 In 2014-2015 he collaborated on a research project called ‘Seeing Data’, funded by the Arts & Humanities Research Council and hosted by the University of Sheffield.
 This project explored data visualisation literacy amongst the general public to learn about some of the human factors that influence engagement and understanding amongst readers of visualisation works.

-Andy joined the highly-respected Maryland Institute College of Art (MICA) as a visiting lecturer in 2013 and has been teaching a module on the Information Visualisation Masters programme since its inception.
+Andy joined the highly-respected Maryland Institute College of Art (MICA) as a visiting lecturer in 2013 and taught a module on the Information Visualisation Masters programme through to 2017.
 He is also a visiting lecturer at Imperial College, London teaching a visualisation module as part of the MSc Business Analytics programme, launched in 2015.

 Visualisingdata.com is an award-winning site providing readers with a rich variety of content that charts the development of the data visualisation field as well as profiling the professional services on offer from Visualising Data Ltd. The site is managed and edited by Andy Kirk.